 With these smart speakers, you can access the Internet for information without having to stop whatever it is you’re doing to pick up your phone, tablet or computer.
 You simply speak the keyword and ask for the information you need.
 A concrete scenario where this could be extremely beneficial is during a cooking session.

-Smart appliances like smart TVs, washers, dryers, and refrigerators will be able to without you having to manually operate them.
+Smart appliances like smart TVs, washers, dryers, and refrigerators will be able to function without you having to manually operate them.
 You can browse the net with smart TVs, you can set a refrigerator’s internal temperature by simply commanding it via your smart speaker, and you can also have your washer and dryer operate in the same manner.

 The thing here is that the goal of acquiring smart devices is not to encourage laziness and complacency.
-Rather, the goal here is to make a household more efficiently so that the people living in the household can focus on what truly makes us human — relationships and interactions with one another.
+Rather, the goal here is to make a household function more efficiently so that the people living in the household can focus on what truly makes us human — relationships and interactions with one another.

 Say a mother doesn’t need to manually operate the washer.
 She can simply do so from another room.
 This gives her more time to spend teaching her children the ways of the world and the values that make people become successful.